-7. Revertive

-If enabled and the primary inline appliance port(s) fail, loss of link or heartbeats, the system will switch to the secondary inline appliance.
+7. Revertive If enabled and the primary inline appliance port(s) fail, loss of link or heartbeats, the system will switch to the secondary inline appliance.
 When the issue with the primary inline appliance is resolved, has link and heartbeats.
 The traffic will automatically revert to the primary inline appliance.
 This option also affects the switching from bypass to inline.
 If disabled, the system is designed to switch from bypass to the secondary inline appliance.
 If the primary inline appliance restores first, has link and heartbeats, a manual switch to the primary inline appliance is required.
-If enabled and the primary inline appliance restores first, the system will switch from bypass to the primary inline appliance.
+If enabled and the primary inline appliance.

-- 8. Select Accept to save updates.
-Save must additionally be selected on the Bypass Taps panel. - 9.
-Select Cancel to return the Bypass Taps panel.
+- User Guide INT10G12XXBP | 5.1.9 - 8.
+Select Accept to save updates.
+Save must additionally be selected on the Bypass Taps panel.

+9. Select Cancel to return the Bypass Taps panel.